dliggat/downtime_notifier/README.md

 ## Procedure

-Specifically, it does the following:
+Specifically, it does the following as a Lambda function:

-For each invocation of a CloudWatch Event:
+For each invocation of a CloudWatch Event (default: every 5 minutes):

 1. Read configuration details, some of which are in SSM Parameter Store
 2. For each website in the configuration: